 define(‘WP_CACHE’, true); // Added by W3 Total Cache

 Open .htaccess and remove all code between these 2 lines:

 Also delete: advanced-cache.php, objectcache.php, and db.php from wp-content folder.
 Along with the w3-total-cache folder in wp-content/plugins.

 11. Fast WordPress Hosting

 One of the most important fundamentals of having a fast website is to have a good WordPress host.
-I use SiteGround for this blog and they are the only host recommend by all 3 WordPress, Joomla, and Drupal on their official hosting pages!
+I use SiteGround for my travel blog in the past and they are the only host recommend by all 3 WordPress, Joomla, and Drupal on their official hosting pages!

 SiteGround has 3 different plans which cater to different needs.